8 of the best iPhone power banks that will never let it run out of battery

 – Is a 10000mAh power bank good for an iPhone?

 A 10000mAh power bank provides up to 10 hours of battery life for an iPhone.
 This is enough to last you for short trips or time away from a charging port.
-The Coolnut Power Bank, ESR Wireless Power Bank and Belkin 10000mAh Slim Power Bank are some of the best 10000mAh power banks available to buy in India.
+Belkin mobile battery power bank and Aukey quick charge power bank are some of the best 10000mAh power banks available to buy in Thailand.

 – Is it safe to use a power bank to charge an iPhone?